mrdon/sleuth-client/README.md

 `sleuth-client` connects your git repository to [Sleuth](https://sleuth.io).
 It collects deployment information from your local git repository and publishes it to Sleuth.

-Sleuth Client is available to install in binary form on Linux (macOS and Windows coming soon) or any other system that supports Python 3.8.
+Sleuth Client is available to install in binary form on Linux and macOS or any other system that supports Python 3.8.

 ## Documentation